donkeystudio/jira-issue-monitoring/README.md

 # Jira Issue Monitoring
 Periodically monitor Jira based on certain rules.
-The report will be sent to the following channel(s):
+There are few ways to access the report:
-* Telegram chat.
+* Periodically send to Telegram chat.
+* Access via API.

 ## List of Supported Rules
 | Rule ID | Description | Threshold Unit |